DaSHdotHub/BedtimeStories/README.md

 By forking the GitHub Repository we can make a copy of the original repository to view or make changes without changing the original repository.

+For forking the GitHub Repository...

 1. Log in to GitHub and locate [GitHub Repository Bedtime Stories](https://github.com/DaSHdotHub/BedtimeStories)
 2. At the top, in the line with the project's name, on the right side find "Fork", click.
 3. Now you have a copy of the original repository in your GitHub account.

 ### **Local run**

+To run the project locally...

 - Make sure python3 is installed.<br>
 - Inside or outside an IDE run following command from the root directory of the project:<br>